MV Karadeniz Powership Osman Khan: Cargo ship

-The vessel was owned by the Australian company Teekay Shipping Aıstralia in Sydney.
+The vessel was owned by the Australian company Teekay Shipping Australia in Sydney.

 Powership

-The Turkish company Karadeniz Holding purchased the vessel MV Pacific Triangle end 2014 for US$17 million from Teekay Shipping.
+The Turkish company Karadeniz Holding purchased the vessel MV Pacific Triangle at the end of 2014 for US$17 million from Teekay Shipping.
 The bulk carrier was converted into a Powership with a generation capacity of 470 MW at Hat-San Shipyard in Altinova, Yalova.
 On November 13, 2016, the Powership, renamed MV Karadeniz Powership Osman Khan, sailed to Ghana in a ceremony attended by the President Recep Tayyip Erdoğan, Prime Minister Binali Yıldırım, Minister of Transport, Maritime and Communication Ahmet Arslan and other officials.
 She was commissioned to supply electricity to the power grid in Ghana.
-She is world's biggest Powership.
+She is the world's biggest Powership.